 By the end of this article, you will have learned about the averages of new roof prices, the most common roofing materials, and other costs that may be associated with a roof installation.
 Take a deep breath, and let's jump right in!

 The cost of replacing a roof varies depending on many factors that determine the actual cost, such as the square footage of your roof, the materials you select, and the extent of damage to your roof framing structure.
-However, for the most part, you can expect the prices for the most common roofs (which are asphalt shingles) to be an average of $12,000 to $15,000, and as high as up to $30,000 for larger more complex roofs.
+However, for the most part, you can expect the prices for the most popular roof materials (which are asphalt shingles) to average between $11,200 and $17,100, and as high as up to $30,000 for larger more complex roofs with better grade materials.

-It really all depends on the type of roofing materials you select for your home.
-Here are five of the most common roofing materials with their average costs installed on a single-family home:
+It starts with the type of roofing materials you select for your home.
+Here are five of the most popular roofing materials with their average costs installed on a single-family home:

 3-tab shingle roof, average cost $7,300 – $10,600